a-sha0234/cv-application/README.md

 # Cv application creator

 ## The project
-This project allows a user to fill in details about themselves eg: work experience, generinal information etc
+This project allows a user to fill in details about themselves eg: work experience, general information etc

 ## Goals
 My initial goal was practice some basic react skills that I learnt as this was my very first react project.
 I also wanted to <br/>